 After transiting the Panama Canal we worked our way north into the Caribbean via Bocas Del Toro, San Andreas, and Providencia and eventually arrived in Roatan, Honduras.
 Our original plan was to stay for 3 months to dive and explore the amazing coral reefs and then continue north into the Caribbean, however, the sailing gods had other plans for us.

 We fell in love with the Bay Islands and decided to open a Roatan diving and sailing charter business specializing in private liveaboard dive vacations and luxury liveaboard sailing charters.
 There were no other operators offering liveaboard diving Caribbean vacations on a sailboat in the entire Western Caribbean and we are still the only ones that combine private sailing and diving charters.

 If you would like to read more about us, our journey, and our liveaboard sailboat Zeppelin please see the tabs below.

 We both worked in the corporate world for many years and had several different careers, and in the final chapters of our “regular” life worked as self-employed consultants.
 While working, we were always spending as much family time as possible outside with nature enjoying all British Columbia’s beauty, be it sailing, diving or skiing.
 In his younger days Wayne was a CSIA ski instructor and Advanced Life Support Paramedic.

 Once our son was off to university and Elly was no longer in the pick-up boat watching bubbles, she was curious to see for herself what was below the ocean and started scuba diving.
-Wayne has been diving since the early 70’s and happy to have a new dive buddy.
+Wayne has been diving since the early 70’s and was happy to have a new dive buddy.
 Since then we have spent many days and weeks diving in Canada, the USA, Hawaii, Mexico, Costa Rica, Panama, and the Caribbean.
 During 2009 we both obtained our PADI Open Water Scuba Instructors certifications and can also teach a number of PADI specialties.